chengchen2326/stata-testmechs/README.md

 ---

-### 4. Pooled lower bound across two mediator variables
+### 4. Combination of both mechanisms: lower bound across two mediator variables

-Again, we can estimate a lower bound on the fraction of those affected by treatment, pooled across different mediator variables.
+We can estimate a lower bound on the fraction of those affected by treatment, combining both mechanisms across two mediator variables.

 #### R benchmark